seinecle/Belfast2015/public_html/readme.md

 <p align="center"><img src="img/formatted/seeingisnotbelieving.jpg"/></p>

-They suggest, I quote from the abstract, that “that images alone may not have a strong effect upon evaluation [of a text], that no image is necessarily more persuasive than another as implied by earlier studies and that further research is needed to determine what, if any, role images play in conjunction with the text to create a persuasive effect.”
+They suggest, I quote from the abstract, that “images alone may not have a strong effect upon evaluation [of a text], that no image is necessarily more persuasive than another as implied by earlier studies and that further research is needed to determine what, if any, role images play in conjunction with the text to create a persuasive effect.”

 I mentioned fMRI pictures here, but the same caution is necessary with any kind of picture, and I have in mind here pictures of networks.
 If these conditions are not met, what you have in front of you might be a cartoon, or an infographics, but not a bona fide data visualization.